SixSq/sixsq.github.io/blog/discover/_posts/2023-12-21-how-edge-computing-transforms-maritime-logistics.md

 ## Proactive Engine Insights

-Understanding the intricate dynamics of a ship's engine and its surrounding subsystems is fundamental to ensure a smooth and secure journey.
+Understanding the intricate dynamics of a ship's engine and its surrounding subsystems is fundamental to ensuring a smooth and secure journey.
 Edge computing enables crews to take a proactive approach by supporting real-time monitoring and analysis of engine performance.
 By leveraging the power of artificial intelligence and algorithms, the engine and its associated subsystems can be protected using anomaly detection and predictive analysis.
 This capability can prevent failures, accidents and breakdowns, therefore enhancing overall operational efficiency, while reducing operational costs.

 ## Towards a Greener Horizon